Frequently Asked Questions

 These camps are designed specifically for our youth.
 Parents cannot attend apart from serving as counselors.
 If you are interested in being a camp counselor, please contact us.

 Yes, although we cannot guarantee it will arrive before the students leave the camp.
-Information on sending email can be found in the Parent Info Pack (available in April).
+Information on sending email can be found in the Parent Info Pack.

 Your child will be in a gender-specific cabin with other students in his/her grade, with several leaders per cabin.
 Your child will need to bring a pillow and sleeping bag.